 The new school at Memorial University, Newfoundland is admitting a first class of 18 students in September 1969.
 This school was surveyed by a joint Canadian-American team June 30-July 1, 1969.
-The major comments of the survey team follow:
+The major comments of the

 SUMMARY AND RECOMMENDATIONS